digital-fabric/extralite/README.md

 query.batch_query([[42, 3], [43, 6]])
 #=> [{ x: 42, y: 2, z: 3 }, { x: 43, y: 5, z: 6 }]
 ```

+## Automatic query caching

+Extralite implements automatic caching of parametric queries.
+This means that
+any time you run one of the `execute` or `query_xxx` methods with parameters,
+Extralite will only prepare the query once, and the underlying `sqlite_stmt`
+object will be cached for reuse.

 ## Transactions and Savepoints